AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day2/LectureMaterials/ValueTypes.md

 DateTime birthday = new DateTime(1972, 6, 20);
 ```

 We'll see this `new` keyword more as we start working with more complex objects.
 This keyword literally creates a NEW instance of whatever type you're using, meaning it must allocate memory for the new object.

+Structs can be declared and used without using the new keyword.
+They will not be null, but instead they default to a base value.

+For example, number types in C# are structs as well, but we use the keywords and directly assign a value instead of newing one up.
+Because of this, we don't notice their structure.
+Because of this, numbers have a default value of 0 instead of null when they are declared.

 This should start to make more sense once you get into reference types.

 You can show off a TimeSpan object later in the Operators section.